scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The number of distinct paths through the core network is typically very large.
 To keep the overhead manageable, at most 5 path segments to every destination AS are discovered and the propagation frequency is slower than in the intra-ISD beaconing (at least 60 seconds between propagation events).

-Without making strong assumptions on the topology of the core network, it can be assumed that shortest paths through real world networks are relatively short - e.g. the Barabási-Albert random graph model predicts a diameter of log(N)/log(log(N)) for a network with N nodes {{BollRio-2000}} and the average distance scales in the same way.
+Without making strong assumptions on the topology of the core network, it can be assumed that shortest paths through real world networks are relatively short - e.g., the Barabási-Albert random graph model predicts a diameter of log(N)/log(log(N)) for a network with N nodes {{BollRio-2000}} and the average distance scales in the same way.
 Whilst it cannot be assumed that the selected PCBs are strictly the shortest paths through the network, they are likely to be not very much longer than the shortest paths either.

 With N the number of participating core ASes, an AS receives up to 5 * N PCBs per propagation interval per core link interface.
 For highly connected ASes, the number of PCBs received thus becomes rather large and in a network of 1,000 ASes, an AS with 300 core links receives up to 1.5 million PCBs per propagation interval.